 Some long-term care insurance policies pay for a family member caring for the elderly at home.
 You can check with your insurance provider or agency to determine whether your loved one’s long-term care insurance policy covers caregiving costs.

 These programs (vary from state to state) offer financial assistance to caregivers and are offered under the state plan and waiver programs.
-They provide disabled people an option to manage their budget and determine how to their money effectively.
+They provide disabled people an option to manage their budget and determine how to use their money effectively.
 By enrolling in these programs, participants may use their allotted budget to hire and pay for caregivers.
 Contact your Medicaid office to check your elderly parents’ eligibility for such programs.